You thought you had several blue boxes… and then you don’t and dinner is already started. Been there, but I’ve got you covered.

 Jiffy Cornbread Mix FAQs

-It is likely there isn’t enough binder or it was overcooked and dried out.
+It is likely there isn’t enough binder or fats or it was overcooked and dried out.
 The recipe on the box is meant to be crumbly.
 If you want a more bread-like cornbread, add 1-2 tablespoons of sour cream, plain greek yogurt or even ¼ cup of freshly shredded cheese.

 More Cornbread Recipes